Moving to Spain: The Residency Card

 I arrived late Sunday afternoon, since I wanted to be at the Oficina de Extranjería early when they opened on Monday.
 I was staying in a skater-themed hostel with big-wave surfing posters on the wall and a halfpipe in the common room, because why the fuck not?
 Comforted by the presence of the inordinately hot actors from the movie Lords of Dogtown, I unpacked and bought whatever vegan food I could find at the nearest grocery.

-I woke up the next morning, disoriented and running on three hours of sleep, and walked to the offices.
+I woke up the next morning disoriented and walked to the offices.
 Took a number, waited in line, more beige faux-leather chairs.
 These ones were less comfortable.
 When I finally was called up to the lectern in front of the bureaucrats’ offices, the gatekeeper looked my papers, then at me, then back at my papers.
 He asked me exactly what the hell I was doing in immigration offices in Barcelona when I lived in Córdoba.
 I started to blurt out the story and he stopped me mid-sentence, presumably because he could intuit how unstable I was, and told me to go talk to someone in the back.
 As I walked away, I heard him muttering under his breath about the incompetence of the southern provinces.

 Eventually, I landed across from the director of the office, who was just as nonplussed as the dude at the front.
 Rather than try to fake her out with a Barcelona address that wasn’t mine, I fessed up and told her the whole story.
 There were lots of exasperated sighs and meaningful looks exchanged with other staffers.
 Aware that I was reinforcing the clueless American stereotype rightfully held by so many Europeans, I wanted the floor to open up and swallow me, but I just sat there and tried to remain expressionless but also somehow pitiable and adorable at the same time.
 She called Córdoba; they said they couldn’t do anything.
 She made the rounds and talked to other colleagues.
 Hours passed, and several people stopped by to inform me that I did the process all wrong and why did I write down a Barcelona address and I should’ve just come straight to Barcelona and did I know my ninety days were almost up?
 I bit my lower lip and nodded fervently, fully participating in my own chastising if that meant that they were going to help me not get kicked out of the country.